All Products In This Category

 A big part of overall cat health is their eyes; they rely on them as much as we do, so if they’re having problems it can have a big impact.
 Useful vitamins for eye health include Vitamins C and E that both contribute to the protection of cells from oxidative stress.
 Beneficial plant-based ingredients for your cat’s eyes also include protective bilberry and lutein which is said to help support visual performance as well as aid age-related degeneration.

-It’s well-known that most cats hate water, but that shouldn't stop you look after their hygiene!
+It’s well-known that most cats hate water, but that shouldn't stop you from looking after their hygiene!
 Cat hygiene covers more than just giving them a bath every so often; it also involves all kinds of grooming such as brushing their fur and checking their skin for any issues in addition to preventing parasites and pests such as fleas.
 To look after their overall hygiene, you should also be caring for their dental health and well as generally keeping them and their living environment clean.

 Visiting the vets